Ash Barty marks First Nations Day with easy win in Australia

 She was on and off the court quickly, beating 142nd-ranked qualifier Lucia Bronzetti 6-1, 6-1 in 52 minutes.

-“Really cool. … Nice for me to be a part of it in a way I feel most comfortable,” Barty said.
-“On a day when we’re bringing culture together … it was really nice for me to go out and enjoy that.
+“It was really cool.
+It was nice for me to be a part of it in a way that I feel most comfortable,” Barty said.
+“Out on the tennis court is how I express myself as an athlete, it’s how I’m able to express myself as a person as well.

+“On a day we’re bringing cultures together, bringing people together … it was great for me to be able to play a small role doing what I love.”

-Rafael Nadal didn’t get it all his own way in the next match on Rod Laver Arena, needing five match points and 2 hours, 42 minutes to beat 126th-ranked German qualifier Yannick Hanfmann 6-2, 6-3, 6-4.
+Rafael Nadal didn’t get it all his own way in the next match on Rod Laver Arena, needing five match points before beating 126th-ranked German qualifier Yannick Hanfmann 6-2, 6-3, 6-4.

-The sixth-seeded Nadal, aiming for a men’s record 21st Grand Slam singles title, had two match points on Hanfmann’s serve in the ninth game of the third set and then two more on his own in the next game before finally clinching a spot in the third round when his rival sent a forehand long.
+The sixth-seeded Nadal, aiming for a men’s record 21st Grand Slam singles title, had two match points on Hanfmann’s serve and two more on his own in the next game before finally clinching a spot in the third round when his rival sent a forehand long.

 Federer is skipping the Australian Open while he continues his recovery from injury.
 Djokovic, a nine-time champion at Melbourne Park, was deported after an 11-day saga that he ultimately lost because he didn’t meet Australia’s strict COVID-19 vaccination regulations.

-Miomir Kecmanovic, who was originally drawn to meet Djokovic on the opening night of the tournament, advanced to the third round with a 7-6 (7), 7-5, 7-6 (8) win over Tommy Paul of the United States.
+Miomir Kecmanovic, who was originally drawn to meet Djokovic on the opening night, advanced to the third round with a 7-6 (7), 7-5, 7-6 (8) win over Tommy Paul of the United States.

 Barty extended her streak of service holds to 48 games and moved into the third round at Melbourne Park for the sixth consecutive year.